 - the Council will conduct a robust affordability assessment to ensure the property is affordable however, the landlord will be responsible to perform all other pre-tenancy checks

 - the Council does not take on the property management responsibility

 If you would like to be part of the WiltsLet Scheme or require more information, please email email@example.com with 'WiltsLet Scheme for Landlords' in the subject heading.

 If you qualify we can help with:

-- Advice on finding accommodation
+- advice on finding accommodation

-- Homeless or at risk of homelessness
+- homeless or at risk of homelessness

-- Have a local connection to Wiltshire
+- have a local connection to Wiltshire

-- Qualify in terms of your immigration status - ask us if you don't know
+- qualify in terms of your immigration status - ask us if you don't know

-If you think WiltsLet could help you please contact Housing Options.
+If you think WiltsLet could help you please contact Housing Solutions.
 We will need to know about your housing situation, income and any savings.
 We will check for any other sources of help available to you and need to see:

 - ID such as a passport, driving licence, birth or marriage certificate

-- Proof of your address and housing situation such as a Notice
+- proof of your address and housing situation such as a Notice

-- Proof of any children such as a birth certificate or child benefit letter
+- proof of any children such as a birth certificate or child benefit letter

-- The last 2 months statements of all accounts such as building society, bank or post office ones
+- the last 2 months statements of all accounts such as building society, bank or post office ones

-- Once you have found somewhere suitable, ask if the landlord will accept a deposit bond and let us know the details.
-DO NOT sign up to the property or hand over any cash at this point as we need to check that the property is affordable.
+Once you have found somewhere suitable, ask if the landlord will accept a deposit bond and let us know the details.
+Do not sign up to the property or hand over any cash at this point as we need to check that the property is affordable.
 WiltsLet can only support affordable lets.
 We will check the rent, your income and living costs.

-- We also check that the property meets lettings standards and the landlord will accept WiltsLet.
+We also check that the property meets lettings standards and the landlord will accept WiltsLet.
 We then confirm whether we can help you.

 - If the letting goes ahead you need to pay the rent and keep the property in good condition.
 We may claim from you if there are any rent arrears or damage at the end of the tenancy.